saeedashrafy/learn/README.md

 <img src="https://developer.android.com/static/develop/ui/compose/images/lifecycle-composition.png" width="400" height="200" />

 ### If a composable is called multiple times, multiple instances are placed in the Composition.
 Each call has its own lifecycle in the Composition
+###  The instance of a composable in Composition is identified by its call site.
+The Compose compiler considers each call site as distinct.
+Calling composables from multiple call sites will create multiple instances of the composable in Composition.

 ```
 @Composable